Mars, maker of M&M's and Snickers, strikes nearly $30 billion deal to buy Cheez-It owner Kellanova

 Kellanova was formed last year when the Kellogg Co. split into three companies.
 Kellanova sells many of the former company's most profitable brands, including Eggo, Town House, MorningStar Farms and Rice Krispies Treats.
 It had net sales of more than $13 billion last year and has approximately 23,000 employees.

 The acquisition would expand Mars' reach into the salty snack category.
-The company owns brands like Combos and Uncle Ben's, but it's primarily known for its chocolates, candies and pet food.
+The company owns brands like Combos and Ben's Original, but it's primarily known for its chocolates, candies and pet food.
 Mars makes M&M's, Lifesavers, Juicy Fruit gum and Skittles as well as Pedigree and Royal Canin pet foods, among other products.

 But sales of some of those products, like gum, have sputtered in recent years as snacking habits shift.
 The deal helps Mars expand into areas of growth.